 When staying in dorm rooms, it’s important to be respectful.
 You know, treat others how you want to be treated?
 This means not turning on the light at midnight if people are asleep; turning your phone to silent at night; and keeping your space tidy.
 It’s the small things that matter and make everyone’s experience that much more pleasant.

-I found that most hostels in Europe (and Australia for that matter) have a paid breakfast option, but it was quite expensive in most places, for the food you were paying for (around $10).
+I found that most hostels in Europe (and Australia for that matter) have a paid breakfast option.
+However, it was quite expensive in most places, for the food you were paying for (around $10).
 In Prague, I bought some spread, a small loaf of bread and fruit for $3, whereas the breakfast offered at my hostel was about $12.
-I then treated myself to a filling and traditional lunch—a win-win in my books.
-In France, I indulged in a daily pastry (or three) instead of spending €7 on breakfast too.
+I then treated myself to a filling and traditional lunch – a win-win in my books.
+In Paris, I indulged in a daily pastry (or three), instead of spending €7 on breakfast too.
 However, I found a lot more hostels provided a free breakfast in the United States.
 I guess it just depends on where you are in the world.

 I am a loyal user of Hostelworld and always read their reviews before deciding which hostel to book.
 I highly recommend doing this, as from the most recent reviews you can easily decide whether or not a hostel is worth staying in.
 Know what you want and make sure you get it.